-Renaissance art and celebrity interruptions hit Paris shows
+Paris Fashion Week highlights Renaissance art, eco-tanning

 Ties and knots created dynamic but gentle ruching in fabrics, alongside oversize red sweater-skirts that sported another skirt nonchalantly flapping out from underneath.

-Backless and heel-less pointed leather “stilettos” were one of many fashion forward moments in a collection that gained power from not trying too hard.
+Backless and heel-less pointed leather stilettos were one of many fashion forward moments in a collection that gained power from not trying too hard.